jerodsanto/CappuccinoResource/README.md

 ## Installation ##

-Install CR manually by copying /Framework/CappuccinoResource/CRBase.j and /Framework/CappuccinoResource/CRSupport.j into your application and `@import` CRBase.j into your project where needed

-    @import "CRBase.j"

-(COMING SOON) Install with ease using the Narwhal package manager
+Install with ease using the [Narwhal](http://narwhaljs.org/) package manager

-    tusk update
-    sudo tusk install CappuccinoResource
+    tusk update && tusk install CappuccinoResource

 Once that completes, you can simply `@import` it into your project

     @import <CappuccinoResource/CRBase.j>

+Optionally, install manually by copying /Framework/CappuccinoResource/*.j into your project and `@import` CRBase.j where needed

+        @import "CRBase.j"

 ## Usage ##